 Oz Erickson founded Emerald Fund in 1979 and has been actively developing projects in the Bay Area since that time.
 Oz identifies new projects and is involved with the entitlements, financing, project design and sales and marketing.
 Oz has been recognized with many industry honors including the San Francisco Business Times’ Lifetime Achievement Award for Most Admired CEO in 2013.
 Oz received a BA degree from Harvard University and an MBA from Stanford University.

-Cobie is a native San Franciscan and currently resides on the North side of the city with his wife and daughter.
+Cobie is a native San Franciscan and currently resides on the North side of the city with his wife and two daughters.
 Growing up, he spent most of his free time in the outdoors, in either Julius Kahn Park or the Presidio.
 With his friends, he would explore the woods, turning over rocks and logs to discover the small creatures hiding all around us.
 This early interest in the outdoors expanded as he got older.
 Today, Cobie is an avid outdoorsman, a cyclist, hiker, birdwatcher, and fly fisherman.
 He’s hoping to instill his love of the outdoors in his daughter – they spend weekends together at Mountain Lake Park.

 Professionally, Cobie has built a career as a product designer.
 He received a master’s degree in design from the Institute of Design in Chicago in 2005 and has worked with various design teams to create new products across industries.
 He worked on the Amazon Kindle, several medical devices, and on social impact initiatives for FEMA and UNICEF.
 Currently, he’s a design leader at Airbnb.